dougeby/IntuneDocs/intune/intune-graph-apis.md

 - An application ID with

-    - Permission to call Azure AD and Graph APIs
+    - Permission to call Azure AD and Graph APIs.
     - Permission scopes relevant to the specific application tasks.

 - User credentials with: